-Our account will be sent out within seven days of the date of the funeral and will be divided into two separate parts – the funeral director’s charges and the disbursements paid on your behalf.
+Our account will be sent out within seven days of the date of the funeral and will be divided into two separate parts – the funeral director’s charges and the fees and disbursements paid on your behalf.
 The disbursements are third-party charges such as crematorium or burial fees, church fees, officiant’s fees, obituary notices, flowers and order of service.
 Our charges will include all professional services involved in making the funeral arrangements, caring for the deceased, provision of a coffin, vehicles and staff involved in conducting the funeral.

 Help with funeral costs

 If there is not enough money in the deceased’s estate and you are responsible for making the funeral arrangements, you may be entitled to assistance if you or your partner are receiving any qualifying benefits.
 Contact the freephone helpline on 0800 182 2222 to claim the Funeral Support Payment or apply online at

 You can claim up to six months after your loved one has passed away, even if you have already paid the funeral account.
 However, the Funeral Support Payment does not cover all of the funeral expenses and the amount awarded will be reduced by any money available from the estate, including any insurance or pension payments, pre-paid funeral plans or contributions from relatives or charities.

 If you are under state pension age and your husband, wife or civil partner has passed away, you may be eligible to claim the Bereavement Support Payment.
 You will receive a lump sum payment followed by up to 18 monthly payments.
 If you receive Child Benefit, you will receive a higher rate.
 Contact the freephone helpline on 0800 731 0469 to make a claim.